 Small Modular Reactors

-In Canada, SMRs have the potential for three major areas of application:
+In Canada, small modular reactors have the potential for three major areas of application:

 - On-grid power generation, especially in provinces phasing out coal in the near future.
 Utilities want to replace end-of-life coal plants with non-emitting base-load plants of similar size.

-- On- and off-grid combined heat and power for heavy industry.
-Oilsands producers and remote mines would benefit from medium-term options for bulk heat and power that would be more reliable and cleaner than their current energy sources.
-Small or medium SMRs are likely to fit this need.
+- Off-grid heat and power for heavy industry.
+Oil sand producers and remote mines would benefit from options for bulk heat and power that would be more reliable and cleaner than their current energy sources.

 - Off-grid power, district heating, and desalination in remote communities.
-These currently rely almost exclusively on diesel fuel, which has various limitations (e.g. cost, emissions).
-Renewables and batteries can mitigate these limitations to some extent for residential power, but may not supply building heat, nor are they likely to offer reliable bulk energy to open up economic development.
-Very small SMRs may address these needs.
+These communities currently rely almost exclusively on diesel fuel, which has various limitations (e.g. cost, emissions).
+Very small modular reactors offer a non-emitting option to communities where renewables alone cannot meet the need.

-These activities are aligned with the Canadian Small Modular Reactor Roadmap, which was published in November 2018.
-The Roadmap was developed by interested provinces, territories, power utilities, Indigenous communities and other stakeholders, which had been convened by Natural Resources Canada.
-Following a 10-month engagement process with the industry and potential end-users, including Indigenous and northern communities and heavy industry, the Roadmap presented over 50 recommendations in areas such as waste management, regulatory readiness and international engagement.
-It also highlighted the need for ongoing engagement with civil society, northern and Indigenous communities and environmental organizations.
+Published in November 2018, the Canadian Small Modular Reactor Roadmap was developed by interested provinces, territories, power utilities, Indigenous communities and other stakeholders, which had been convened by Natural Resources Canada.
+Following a 10-month engagement process with the industry and potential end-users, the Roadmap presented over 50 recommendations in areas such as waste management, regulatory readiness and international engagement.

-Specifically on demonstration technologies, the SMR Roadmap Steering Committee recommended that “Governments, utilities, industry, and the national laboratory support demonstration of SMR technologies, preferably more than one, at appropriate sites in Canada.”
+Specifically on demonstration technologies, the SMR Roadmap recommended that: “Governments, utilities, industry, and the national laboratory support demonstration of SMR technologies, preferably more than one, at appropriate sites in Canada.”